 ABOUT THE PROJECT

 The Bow River is an integral part of the Bowness community.
 Being so close to the river means there will always be a risk of flooding.
-In Bowness, flooding can happen when the flow rate is approximately 850 cubic metres per second (m3/s), which has a 12 per cent chance of occurring each year.
+In Bowness, flooding can happen when the flow rate is approximately 850 cubic metres per second (m3/s).
+Without upstream mitigation, there is a 12 per cent chance of this occurring each year.

 In 2016, The City hired external consultants to update the Provincial Flood Damage Assessment study for Calgary, and to assess and recommend future resiliency and mitigation measures.

 The resulting document, the Flood Mitigation Measures Assessment (FMMA) report, was approved by Council in spring of 2017.
 Recommendations include a combination of watershed-, community- and property-level mitigation solutions to create a flexible and adaptable flood risk management program.
 The Bowness flood barrier project was one of the recommendations from this study.

 Once a new upstream reservoir is constructed, this project will work in combination with that, as well as changes to operations of TransAlta’s reservoirs, to provide enhanced flood protection for Bowness.
 The construction of barriers will help to protect Bowness from flood events up to 1,200 m3/s.
 This flow rate represents a one-in-20-year flood, which there is a five per cent chance of realizing every year.

 The map below highlights the area of land (purple and yellow area) The City is trying to protect from future flooding.
 The City is proposing building permanent flood barriers that will extend from the CP Rail tracks to the Shouldice Bridge.